madsbuch/blog/_posts/2015-12-19-100-days-of-fibonacci-day-prolog.md

 Note the `read_nat`.
 This is simply to make it readable.

-Now we can put a number in on the result side, and make Prolog derive from where is came (I am not using 55, but a smaller number, 5)
+We can put a number in on the result side, and make Prolog derive from where is came (I am not using 55, but a smaller number, 5)

-{% highlight prolog %}
+{% highlight bash %}
 ?- fib_peano(N, s(s(s(s(s(0)))))), read_nat(N, X).
 N = s(s(s(s(s(0))))),
 X = 5 .
 {% endhighlight %}

 And the result is indeed correct.
-If we provide a number that either is not a Fibonacci number, or a high number (55 was too large for me).
-Prolog will run for a long time and stack overflow.
+If we provide a number that either is not in the Fibonacci series or a large number (55 was too large for me) Prolog will run for a long time and eventually overflow the stack.

+The time and space complexity is generally not good when using this representation.
+It is usually only used when reasoning about programs (i.e. proving different properties about programs).
+This makes these example practically unusable.

 # Programming Through Predicates
 Logic programming has its core in predicates.
 We define logical propositions and make the subsystem derive what we need.
 This works very well when we work on structures like lists and trees.
-The Fibonacci function, however, works on natural numbers.
-As showed naturals are indeed structural when using Peano.
-This is however slow and not very practical.
+The Fibonacci function, however, works on natural numbers which we usually represent through integers for direct translation to machine instructions.
+However, as I showed, naturals are indeed structural when using the Peano axioms.

 Actually all problems may be expressed in structures.
 This we will get back to when discussing theorem provers.

 # Conclusion
-Today I lokked at Prolog.
+Today I looked at Prolog.
 I implemented the Fibonacci function in a logic context.
 We saw that We didn't exploit Prologs ability to derive the argument to Fibonacci.
 To circumvent that, I built a structural implementation of natural, using Peano, so we didn't have to make explicit evaluation.
-This implementation had the ability, even though it is not practical.
+This implementation had the ability to derive what number a given Fibonacci number is, even though it is not practical.